vu-geoplaza/mapviewer/README.md

 ```
 npm run build
 ```
-And copy the files in the `dist`-directort to your webserver.
+And copy the files in the `dist`-directory to your webserver.